tp2750/pHcalc.jl/README.md

 ## --- 2.083081007003784 seconds ---
 ```

-So the Julia version is a bout 100x times faster.
+So the Julia version is about 80 times faster.

 Does it matter?
 [Perhaps](https://github.com/rnelsonchem/pHcalc/issues/2).